cereallarceny/github-launch-button/README.md

 # It's a bird... it's a plane...

 Merge your next PR with the biggest, most obnoxious merge button in the world.
+[Download that shit on the Chrome Webstore](https://chrome.google.com/webstore/detail/github-launch/pdjgcklkdjfceddnfdpajldnkcfacnih).

 ![The button](merge-button.png)